33 things you might not have known about the Sagrada Família

 Mass has always been celebrated here

-The Sagrada Família has always been under construction, but it has also almost always been in use for worship.
-Even with the crypt half-finished, in 1885 Gaudí completed and enclosed a chapel, that of Saint Joseph, so that masses could be held there from the very beginning.
+The Sagrada Família has always been under construction, but it has also almost always been used for worship.
+Even with the crypt half-finished, in 1885 Gaudí finished and enclosed a chapel, that of Saint Joseph, so that masses could be held there from the very beginning.

 The great donation